opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Thread pool

-Shows the active, queued, and rejected threads of different thread pools on each node.
+Lists the active, queued, and rejected threads of different thread pools on each node.

 ```json
 GET _cat/thread_pool?v